rafalp/Misago/README.md

 After you set low-level configuration of Misago, fire following commands on manage.py:

-* __syncdb__ - this will create database structure for Misago
+* __initmisago__ - creates DB structure for Misago and populates it with default data
 * __adduser Admin admin@example.com password --admin__ - this will create first admin user
-* __genavatars__ - this will rebuild avatars gallery thumbnails

 Misago stands on shoulders of Django and Django documentation covers deployment of apps extensively: https://docs.djangoproject.com/en/dev/howto/deployment/

 ### WARNING!

 Misago is not production ready!

-Currently there is no way to update database when codebase changes!
-To update your development installation you have to delete existing database and create new one or maintain your own migrations using South!
+Don't ever use it in anything thats anywhere close to production enviroment!

 Contributing